Altinn/altinn-studio-docs/content/app/development/ux/styling/_index.en.md

 ![labelGrid example output](label-grid.png "labelGrid example output")

 ## Two radiobuttons or checkboxes vertically aligned
 By default radiobuttons and checkboxes with only two options will be displayed on one line.
-If you would like them to be displayed below each oter as this:
+If you would like them to be displayed below each other as this:

 ![Vertical aligned radiobuttons](radio-vertical-align.jpeg "Vertical aligned radiobuttons")